hpssjellis/hiwonder-esp32s3-cam/README.md

     //config.pixel_format = PIXFORMAT_JPEG;  // for streaming
     config.pixel_format = PIXFORMAT_RGB565; // for face detection/recognition
 ```
 This code runs fine.
-I am a bit worrie dthat JPEG is not a default.
+I am a bit worrie that JPEG is not a default.